JuliaGNSS/Tracking.jl/README.md

 [![Coverage Status](https://coveralls.io/repos/github/JuliaGNSS/Tracking.jl/badge.svg?branch=master)](https://coveralls.io/github/JuliaGNSS/Tracking.jl?branch=master)

 # Tracking
 This implements a basic tracking functionality for GNSS signals.
 The correlation is done in the interval of PRNs.
-Each call of the tracking function returns the current code phase, doppler, the Carrier-to-Noise-Density-Ratio (CN0), data bits, number of data bits and the last valid correlator output.
+Each call of the tracking function returns the current code phase, doppler, the Carrier-to-Noise-Density-Ratio (CN0), data bits, number of data bits and the last correlator output.

 ## Features

-* Supports Loop Filters of 1st, 2nd, and 3rd order, bilinear or boxcar
-* Supports GPS L1 / L5
+* Supports GPS L1 / L5 and Galileo E1B
 * CN0 estimation
 * Phased array tracking